 CCSK exam tokens are valid for 2 years from the date of purchase.
 We do, however, recommend that you take the exam within one year of your token purchase.

-Yes, your first token is good for two attempts at the exam (should you fail the first time).
-However, if you fail a second time you will have to purchase another token at $395 USD should you wish to attempt the exam again.
+Yes, standard tokens are good for two attempts at the exam.
+If you fail a second time you will need to purchase another token at $395 USD should you wish to attempt the exam again.

 Yes, you can find all of the study material free of charge here: CCSK Study Materials